highcanfly-club/qt487xp/README.md

-# Qt 4.8.7 statically compiled (for our need and our respect to GPLv3 )
+# Qt 4.8.7 dynamically compiled (for our need and our respect to GPLv3 )
-This is a statically compiled version of QT4.8.7 for Windows XP, compiled with MSC_VER 1916 ( latest Visual Studio 2017), running with MSVC runtime 14.27 ( VS2015-2019).
+This is a dynamically compiled version of QT4.8.7 for Windows XP, compiled with MSC_VER 1916 ( latest Visual Studio 2017), running with MSVC runtime 14.27 ( VS2015-2019).
 Compiled with -Zc:wchar_t- -D_MSC_VER=1916 -DWIN32 -D_USING_V140_SDK71_ -DUNICODE -DWIN32
 For using static libs (stored in lib) you need in VS2017:
 - use toolset and platform